Nefry/marianna.im/_posts/tech/2015-06-21-continues-integration-perf-testing-with-jmeter.md

 date: 2015-06-21T00:00:00-00:00
 ---

 Discovering performance problems as early as possible would save you money and time.
-How about finding them out right after a commit.
+How about finding them out right after a commit?
 Changing environment settings?
 How could you be sure that all 20+ nodes of your application are healthy running your changes?
 Some manual testing or one thread automated testing simply wouldn't do it.
 How about generate some smoke load?

 To solve the challenges above and even more, you can add Smoke and Benchmark performance tests to your continues integration workflow.